Arlington

 the night sky.
 Like last year, the best planets for viewing aren't up

-until close to the fall (the outer planets move slowly relative to our
+until into the fall (the outer planets move slowly relative to our

 years, so they're still close to where they were last year)

 but we'll still have plenty to look at.
-Since last year every single
+I also scheduled a night in

 The events are totally informal and fun for all ages.
 Weather permitting,